Database Model Usage (Laravel Style)

 Copying Models

-You may use the replicate method to create a new instance of a model that hasn't been saved to the database.
-This is convenient when you want to create a new model instance with many of the same attributes as an existing model instance:
+You can use the replicate method to copy a new instance that has not been saved to the database.
+This method is very useful when model instances share many similar properties.

 $shipping = App\Address::create([